Musics (album)

 Musics is an album by American jazz saxophonist Dewey Redman featuring performances recorded in 1978 for the Galaxy label.

 Reception

-AllMusic reviewer Scott Yanow awarded the album 4½ stars stating "This is one of tenor-saxophonist Dewey Redman's more accessible sessions...
+AllMusic reviewer Scott Yanow stated: "This is one of tenor-saxophonist Dewey Redman's more accessible sessions...
 The music is excellent although not as explorative as most of Redman's other recordings".

 Track listing

 All compositions by Dewey Redman except where noted.